 5-If you have a class blog or a wiki, get the embed code and embed your padlet board on it.
 If you are using a course management system like moodle or blackboard, share the link of the board there.

-As I mentioned previously, I have used padlet with students having different proficiency levels.
+As I mentioned previously, I have used online sticky notes with students having different proficiency levels.
 So far, I and my students have used it for three main purposes:

 1-Vocabulary Revision: I created boards for each unit we covered in the coursebook and assigned them to groups of students.
 They edited the boards with their group members and wrote detailed descriptions for the new words.
 They also added different sections like collocations, example sentences, and synonyms and antonyms.
 Some of them added photos.
 Here are some examples :